jithead/justtesting/README.md

 # justtesting

 This is a small demo project showing how to build a basic website with user sign up and login functionality using only Node's built-in modules.
+It now includes optional email notifications when new questions are submitted.

 ## Running the server